- Stand-up comedy

 Fritz Coleman: Hilarious NBC-TV weatherman who is also a standup comedian and M/C.

 Fritz Coleman is a weathercaster on TV, a broadcasting icon, Coleman is well known for his sense of humor and extensive knowledge of weather.

-Coleman has been named “Best Weathercaster” in nearly every major paper in Southern California, including the Orange County Register (Critic’s Choice Pool), the San Bernardino Sun (Readers Poll) and four times in the Los Angeles Daily News (Readers Poll).
+Coleman has been named “Best Weathercaster” in nearly every major paper in Southern California, (Critic’s Choice Pool), (Readers Poll) and four times in the Los Angeles Daily News (Readers Poll).

 Serving as master of ceremonies for dozens of Southern California community events.

 He has won a number of awards and honors for his dedication to community service.
 He won two Humanitarian of the Year Awards – one from Shelter Partnership and the other from the California Hospital Medical Center.

 The City of Los Angeles named Coleman a “Treasure of Los Angeles”, and the United States House of Representatives gave him the Humanitarian of the Year Award for his fundraising efforts on behalf of the American Red Cross.